ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/raspberry_pi_3_setup.md

 Press ' `alt+/` ' to end line of the file.

-Replace the `localhost` in the ROS_MASTER_URI address with the IP address acquired from [Remote PC Network Configuration](http://emanual.robotis.com/docs/en/platform/turtlebot3/pc_setup/#network-configuration).
-Also replace the `localhost` in the ROS_HOSTNAME address with the IP address acquired from the above terminal window, which is the IP address of TurtleBot3.
+Replace the `localhost` in the `ROS_MASTER_URI` address with the IP address acquired from [Remote PC Network Configuration](http://emanual.robotis.com/docs/en/platform/turtlebot3/pc_setup/#network-configuration).
+Also replace the `localhost` in the `ROS_HOSTNAME` address with the IP address acquired from the above terminal window, which is the IP address of TurtleBot PC.

 ![](/assets/images/platform/turtlebot3/software/network_configuration5.png)